Portuguese conquest of Goa: Ismail Adil Shah's counterattack

 Unbeknownst to Albuquerque, Ismail Adil Shah had just agreed on a truce with the Vijayanagara Empire, and could divert many more troops into recapturing the city than expected.
 To that effect, he sent a Turkish general, Pulad Khan, with 40,000 troops, which included many experienced Persian and Turkic mercenaries, that defeated Timoji's troops on the mainland.
 Ismail then set up his royal tent by the Banastarim ford, waiting for the monsoon to trap the Portuguese before giving Pulad Khan the order to assault the island.

-Albuquerque was informed of this plan through the Portuguese renegade João Machado, who was now a prestigious captain in Ismail's service, though he remained Christian.
+Albuquerque was informed of this plan through the Portuguese renegade João Machado, (Note: Machado was left by Cabral's expedition of 1500 on the east-African coast to find the precise location of Ethiopia, and since then had made his way to Bijapur) who was now a prestigious captain in Ismail's service, though he remained Christian.
 He was sent to convince his countrymen to surrender or flee.
 Trusting the strength of his defensive position, Albuquerque rejected Machado's propositions.
+(Note: According to Gaspar Correia, Albuquerque requested Machado to "Tell the Hidalcão that the Portuguese have never given up anything they won, and a proper agreement would be if he gave me all the lands of Goa, for which I'd strike friendship with him" – Portuguese: Dizei a Hidalcão que os portugueses nunca perderão o que huma vez ganharão, que o bom concerto que com elle farei he que elle me dê todalas terras de Goa, e por isso com ele assentarey amizade.)
 Machado also told Albuquerque that the Muslims within the city kept Ismail informed of Portuguese numbers and movements.